vrajclerk/PLACEMENT_NOTES/c++/c++.md

 - A destructor works opposite to constructor;it destructs the objects of classes.
 It can be defined only once in a class.
 Like constructors, it is invoked automatically.

- - A destructor is definedlike a constructor.
-It must have the same name asclass, prefixed with atildesign (~)
+ - A destructor is defined like a constructor.
+It must have the same name as class, prefixed with atildesign (~)

  <br>